crokology/crokology.github.io/pages/research.md

         </div>

 #### <u>Stakeholder attitudes towards Payments for Ecosystem Services scheme design</u>
-*Using Q-methodology, I will analyse stakeholder attitudes towards institutional design features of Payments for Ecosystem Services schemes to identify factors affecting farmers' uptake of conservation policies.
-The particular interest here is to find out, whether there exist policy mismatches between different stakeholder groups.
-For the context of this study, I interview farmers, policy makers and intermediaries, who facilitate the implementation of policy schemes.*
+*Using Q-methodology, we explored stakeholder attitudes towards institutional design features of Agri-environmental climate measures to identify factors affecting farmers' uptake of conservation policies.
+For the context of this study, we interviewed farmers, policy makers and intermediaries, who facilitate the implementation of policy schemes.
+The open access link to the published study can be found <a href="https://doi.org/10.1093/qopen/qoad001">here</a>*
 <div class="row-fluid">
         <a href="../assets/stake.JPG">
             <img src="../assets/stake.JPG"